 Placenta praevia refers to an abnormally low lying placenta such that it lies close to, or covers the internal cervical os.
 It is a common cause of antepartum hemorrhage.

-Placenta praevia is potentially life-threatening condition for both mother and infant.
+Placenta praevia is a potentially life-threatening condition for both mother and infant.
 As such, antenatal diagnosis is essential to adequately prepare for childbirth.

 Placenta praevia has an incidence of 1/200 pregnancies.